Cyclopterus: Uses

 Cyclopterus roe, a good source of omega-3 fatty acids, is used to produce relatively inexpensive caviar substitutes.
 The roe is removed from the fish and processed to remove connective tissue.
 The roe is stored in large barrels where it is salted.
 The roe is dyed either red or black and packed with a mould inhibitor such as sodium benzoate (E211).

 In Scandinavia the flesh of the fish is eaten.
 In Iceland, the males are often salted and smoked, or simply boiled.
 The female lumpfish is rarely eaten fresh but when it is caught during the spawning season, the guts and head removed, scored deeply with a knife and hung in a cool place until the flesh turns yellow.
 The fish is then poached before serving, as a dish called sigin grásleppa in Icelandic.

-They are used as "cleaner fish" to reduce the parasite burden on salmon farms in Scotland, Iceland and Norway.
+They are used as "cleaner fish" to reduce the parasite burden on salmon farms in Scotland, Iceland and Norway, and Canada.